 The PUG provides the description of the Climate Research Data Package (CRDP).
 This includes formats, attributes and meta data.
-The CRDP v0 includes the ECV state variables ground temperature and active layer thickness, derived from a thermal model driven and constrained by EO data.
+The CRDP includes the ECV state variables ground temperature and active layer thickness, derived from a thermal model driven and constrained by EO data.
 In addition, the product provides a yearly fraction of permafrost-underlain and permafrost-free area within a pixel.

-CRDPv1 covers the years from 1997 to 2018, with the data available for each year of the period.
+CRDPv2 covers the years from 1997 to 2019, with the data available for each year of the period.
 It covers Arctic and High-Mountain permafrost environments of the northern hemisphere.
 The projection is Arctic Polar Stereographic, with 0.927 km grid spacing.
-It is provided in NetCDF format including meta data following the NetCDF Climate and Forecast (CF) Metadata Convention 67.
+It is provided in NetCDF format including meta data following the NetCDF Climate and Forecast (CF) Metadata Convention 73.

-Known limitations include regional biases and implications of the size of the model ensemble, shortcomings of input stratigraphy and the modelled snow cover.
+Known limitations include regional biases and specifically shortcomings of input stratigraphy.